Hindu astrology: Texts

 The ancient extant text on Jyotisha is the Vedanga-Jyotisha, which exists in two editions, one linked to the Rigveda and other to Yajurveda.
 The Rigveda version consists of 36 verses, while the Yajurveda recension has 43 verses of which 29 verses are borrowed from the Rigveda.
-The Rigveda version is variously attributed to sage Lagadha and sometimes to sage Shuci.
+The Rigveda version is attributed to the sage Lagadha and sometimes to the sage Shuci.
 The Yajurveda version does not attribute credit to any specific sage, has endured into the modern era with a commentary by Somakara, and is considered the more studied version.

-The Jyotisha text Brahma-siddhanta, probably composed in the 5th century CE, discusses how to use the movement of planets, sun and moon to keep time and calendar.
+The Jyotisha text Brahma-siddhanta, probably composed in the 5th century CE, discusses how to use the movements of the planets, Sun and Moon to keep time and maintain a calendar.
 This text also lists trigonometry and mathematical formulae to support its theory of orbits, predict planetary positions and calculate relative mean positions of celestial nodes and apsides.
 The text is notable for presenting very large integers, such as the lifetime of the current universe being 4.32 billion years.

-The ancient Hindu texts on Jyotisha only discuss timekeeping and never mention astrology or prophecy.
+The ancient Hindu texts on Jyotisha discuss only timekeeping and never mention astrology or prophecy.
 These ancient texts predominantly cover astronomy, but at a rudimentary level.
-Technical horoscopes and astrology ideas in India came from Greece and developed in the early centuries of the 1st millennium CE.
+Technical horoscopes and astrological ideas in India came from Greece and developed in the early centuries of the 1st millennium CE.
 Later medieval era texts such as the Yavana-jataka and the Siddhanta texts are more astrology-related.